+This paper is an update and extension from earlier works Chen (2003, 2004, 2005, 2007, 2008).
 The rest of the paper is organized as follows.
-In Section 2, we present the theory of judgment.
-In Section 3, we discuss how investors' judgments determine their trading decisions and the returns of their portfolios.
-Section 2 and 3 are updated from an earlier work (Chen, 2008).
-In Section 4, we will build a quantitative model based on the theory of judgment and show the predictions derived from the model are consistent with multiple empirical patterns related to the cycles of momentum and reversal.
-Section 5 concludes.
+Section 1 provides a reflection on the various aspects of the concept of entropy that are relevant to further discussion.
+Section 2 develops a general theory of innate psychological patterns and learning as means to reduce the cost of information processing.
+Section 3 presents the theory of judgment.
+Section 4 discusses how investors' judgments determine their trading decisions and the returns of their portfolios.
+Section 5 builds a quantitative model based on the theory of judgment and shows the predictions derived from the model are consistent with multiple empirical patterns related to the cycles of momentum and reversal.
+Section 6 concludes.